suikan4github/u9311-acpi-patch/README.md

 ## Details
 This software applies an ACPI patch to the Fujitsu FMV Lifebook U9311 to fix the screen blackout issue when the device is resumed from the suspend state.

-This problem is caused by the wrong handling of the LCD display in the ACPI tables, which leads to the display not being properly re-initialized after resuming from suspend.
+The root cause of this issue is the wrong handling of the LCD display in the ACPI tables of the firmware, which leads to the display not being properly re-initialized after resuming from suspend.

-This problem and workaround is explained in the [Fujitsu LIFEBOOK U9311](https://wiki.archlinux.org/title/Fujitsu_Lifebook_U9311) page in the Arch Linux Wiki.
+This problem and workaround are explained in the [Fujitsu LIFEBOOK U9311](https://wiki.archlinux.org/title/Fujitsu_Lifebook_U9311) page of the Arch Linux Wiki.

-The script in this repository is based on the workaround described in the Arch Linux Wiki.
+The scripts in this repository are based on the workaround described in the Arch Linux Wiki.

 ## Supported Distributions
 - Fedora Workstation